GEO vs SEO: Key Differences for AI Search in 2026 | RankWeave

 SEO targets higher rankings.
 The #1 result gets ~27% CTR; position 10 gets under 3%.
 All optimization revolves around "rank higher."

 GEO targets AI citations and recommendations.
 AI search has no "rankings" — it generates one synthesized answer that either mentions you or doesn't.
 Key metrics are citation frequency and quality.
+This gets to the heart of geo vs seo what's the difference in objectives.

 2. Different Signals